Leanne251/Portfolio1/posts/environment-variables-and-deployment.md

 \
 &nbsp;

-However, sometimes you need to use the Heroku CLI!
+However, sometimes you need to use the Heroku CLI...
-AND... sometime you have a monorepo, where your back end is sitting with your front end.
+AND... sometimes you have a monorepo, where your back end is sitting with your front end.

 &nbsp;